 AFS 180 The Black Atlantic: Cultures Across an Ocean The concept of the ‘Black Atlantic’ was created by Paul Gilroy to counteract the divisive forces of nationalism and race, which gives rise in people of African descent to a ‘double consciousness.’
 In the Black Atlantic, we seek to understand how the conceptualization of nation—hence culture—around notions of race, creates a double consciousness and how, in spite of this, peoples of African descent have sustained cultural links that stretch across the Atlantic, uniting Africa, Europe and the Americas through shared language, religion, and music.
 Starting with possible pre-Columbian voyages, through the Middle Passage to the return voyages of contemporary Americans to Africa, we chart these connections across time and space.

 AFS 208 Growing Up Black This course focuses on the development of racial consciousness and identity in adolescence in African and African Diaspora literature and film.
-(Jimenez, McCorkle, offered occasionally)
+(McCorkle, alternate years relative to AFS 211)

-226 Black Popular Culture This course addresses the developments in African American culture from the Harlem Renaissance onwards, with specific emphasis on the 1980’s through the present.
+AFS 226 Black Popular Culture This course addresses the developments in African American culture from the Harlem Renaissance onwards, with specific emphasis on the 1980’s through the present.
 Topics include: development of rhythm and blues, rap, hip-hop and their worldwide impact.
+(Jimenez, alternate years)

 AFS 300 Black Auteurs In this course, we will analyze closely the work of five black ‘auteurs,’ filmmakers who by choice or necessity have written, directed and sometimes also filmed and edited their own work.
 Their status as auteurs has allowed them to develop a distinctive style and themes; examples of auteurs include Oscar Micheaux, Ousmane Sembene, Soulemayne Cisse, Haile Gerima, Charles Burnett, Julie Dash and, of course, Spike Lee.
 In some instances, the label auteur refers to a long-standing collaboration between one or more individuals, such as Spike Lee and Ernest Dickerson.
 By analyzing more than one film from each, students will be able to trace the stylistic and thematic constants that define the work.
 The choice of filmmakers to feature may change each time the course is taught.
 (Jimenez, offered occasionally)

-303 Post-Apartheid Identities This course will examine identity in the post-apartheid South Africa analyzing the influence of racism and sexism over a protracted period on the formation of personal and group identity.
+AFS 303 Post-Apartheid Identities This course will examine identity in the post-apartheid South Africa analyzing the influence of racism and sexism over a protracted period on the formation of personal and group identity.
 Political and ideological manipulation and the distortions created by the apartheid system over a long period will be examined in the context of the new democratic South Africa.
 The intersections and distortions will be examined in novels and other non-fictional works to determine how to gain integrated identities in post-apartheid communities.
-(Pinto, offered alternate years)
+(McCorkle, offered occasionally)